 You should attend all release parties as a release lead, so mark your calendars.
 Actively follow the conversation as the party takes place.
 Note that it is common that the party may start late if there are last-minute issues that require attention within core, so you could be “on hold” for a few hours.
 Plan accordingly.

 During the party, stay alert and pay close attention as the script progresses.
-Toward the end, you will be prompted by the party lead to publish the announcement.
-Once you do, copy and paste the link into Slack and share it in the #core and #marketing channels.
-You can also share it internally on your company’s Slack workspace if you are a sponsored contributor.
+Toward the end, the party lead will prompt you to publish the announcement.

 Proofreading is important!
-When you publish the release, it gets emailed to all the folks who have subscribed to the WordPress.org news blog, which is nearly two million as of June 2022.
-Nervous yet?
-A typo or wrong link will then get emailed to those folks.
+When you publish the release, it is emailed to everyone who subscribes to the WordPress.org news blog.
+Are you nervous yet?
+A typo or wrong link will then be emailed to those folks.
 While you can easily correct the post itself, you cannot retroactively update the email that goes out.

 The announcement should have precedence.
-Therefore, the release notes should be published first so the news announcement can include a link to the notes.
+Ideally, the release notes should be published first so the news announcement can include a link to the notes.
 The notes page can then be retroactively edited to include information on the jazz artist, a download link, and a link to the news announcement.
-Coordinate with the release leads to ensure this process is understood before release day.
+Coordinate with the release leads to align and coordinate this process before release day.